juniorsundarCasual/TGT/vault/volume-5.chapter-390.md

 "You're being weirdly nonchalant about all this..."
 Shay-Hade expressed, to which Rianna simply shrugged and returned to admiring the mural.

 "I've had ten years to get over it," Rianna said off-handedly.
 "Besides, last I heard the Maddi family got squashed by a 7-star Artist because my father offended her.
 I think they got their just desserts."

+"I'd assume that given the nature of your trauma, you'd build some sort of hatred towards art in general," Shay-Hade commented.

+"Art isn't the reason why I had a shitty father," Rianna stated.
+"Art is transcendental."

 At that moment, the duo caught a lively conversation occuring from the branches of a nearby tree.